tchang1997/tchang1997.github.io/_pages/about.md

 I was previously an CS MS student @ Stanford (2021) and earned a BA in American Studies along the way (2020).
 Earlier I worked in video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).
 I was also a contributor to Google [BIG-bench](https://github.com/google/BIG-bench).

 **Contact.** If you're another researcher in the machine learning, causal inference, or healthcare space--please reach out if you want to chat about research!

-**For current Michigan students interested in working with me,** please email me to set up a one-off coffee chat if you'd like to discuss some research ideas.

 Email: `ctrenton (at) umich (dot) edu`